koficodedat/AlgorithmJS/doc/data-structure.md

     All class instantiations extend from root: el.

 #### Class
-    All but the Vector data structure defined below implement the Unidirectional Iterator.
+    All but the Vector, Matrix and Dictionary data structure defined below implement the Unidirectional Iterator.
     The Iterator implements the following functions:
         - hasNext() : boolean